philbudden/dp203/azure_cosmos_db.md

     - is highly scalable
     - has low-latency
     - has quick response times (less than 10ms)
-    - has high availabilty (99.999% uptime)
+    - has high availability (99.999% uptime)

 - Commonly used for:
     - IOT